Location

 Video and Photos

-At LITA, we stand alongside every student.
-Our team works closely with families to make sure everyone feels safe and welcome regardless of their ethnicity, religion, gender, sexual orientation, socioeconomic status, and physical ability.
+LITA is firmly committed to providing opportunities for all of our students to succeed in language learning, and to gain meaningful cultural experiences that foster a strong sense of global citizenship.
+We wholeheartedly welcome all students regardless of race, sex, gender identity, sexual orientation, socioeconomic status, religion, ability, or anything else.
+We believe that part of true growth is being willing to be challenged.
 We recognize that the journey toward true diversity, equity and inclusion (DEI) is on-going and ever-evolving.
 LITA is deeply committed to upholding our DEI promise and growing alongside the families and students we serve.
 Our philosophy is rooted in our dedication to offering students authentic and varied experiences in communities across rural Spain, emphasizing an understanding and celebration of differences.

 Program Highlights